nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 mv *fastq samples-snakes
 ```

-6. Let's rename our files so that they are easier to work with:
+6. Rename the files so that they are easier to work with:

 ```
 cd samples-snakes